Characteristics of a Good Listener

 Mindful Listening Key Skills

-In addition to Active Listening skills, I like to consider the benefit of Mindful Listening skills.
+In addition to Active Listening skills, I like to consider the benefit of Mindful Listening skills when it comes to the characteristics of a good listener.
 This is where that present awareness can be helpful.

 Check-In with Your Body and Mind – Prior to a conversation, check-in with your body and mind.
 Did you have a stressful day?
 Are you carrying any tension in your body?
 What emotions are you presently feeling?
 If you find that your mind is cluttered with past and future related thoughts, give yourself a chance to refocus and bring yourself back to the present.
 This can be done with a few deep breaths, counting to four on the in-breath, pausing, and four on the out-breath.